Salkantay Trek 5 Days 4 Nights

 Main viewpoints

-After the tour, you’ll have free time to explore and enjoy Machu Picchu on your own.
+After the guided tour, you will have free time to explore Machu Picchu at your own pace and take photos.

-If you have an additional ticket for Huayna Picchu or Machu Picchu Mountain, you can do the hike after the guided tour.
+If you have an additional ticket, you may hike Huayna Picchu or Machu Picchu Mountain after the guided tour (subject to availability).

 Option 1: Return by Train